-Assistant Professor — Ph.D., 2008, University of California, Berkeley
+Associate Professor — Ph.D., 2009, University of California, Berkeley

 Anglophone South Asian literature, Hindi/Urdu literature, Literature in Translation and Translation Theory, Theories of “the nation” (anticolonialism, nationalism, statism, postcolonialism, postnationalism, cosmopolitanism, globalization, transnationalism, internationalism), Classical Marxism

 Snehal Shingavi is assistant professor of English at the University of Texas, Austin, where he teaches South Asian literatures in English, Hindi, and Urdu, as well as the literature of the South Asian diaspora.
 He received his PhD in English from the University of California, Berkeley and has taught previously at Notre Dame de Namur University and the University of Mary Washington.
 He is the author of The Mahatma Misunderstood: the politics and forms of literary nationalism in India (Anthem Books, 2013).
 He is also the translator of Munshi Premchand’s Sevasadan (Oxford, 2005) and the Urdu short-story collection, Angaaray (Penguin, 2014).
-He has a forthcoming translation of Agyeya’s Shekhar: A Life (Oxford, 2015) and of Bhisham Sahni’s autobiography, The History of Today (Penguin, 2015).
-He is currently working on a book-length manuscript titled, Slumdogs and Millionaires: the aesthetics of poverty in the era of neoliberal development.
+He has a forthcoming translation of Agyeya’s Shekhar: A Life (Oxford, 2015) and of Bhisham Sahni’s autobiography, Today's Pasts (Penguin, 2015).
+He is currently working on a book-length manuscript titled, The Country and the City, the Jungle and the Slum: the landscapes of poverty in the era of neoliberal development.

 - About & Contact Info